TyreekHaynes/Infiltra-Firmware-trial/README.md

 ### 1️⃣ **Download the Latest Release**
 - Visit our **[GitHub Releases](https://github.com/lilbricky101/Signal-X-Firmware/releases)** page.
-- Download the appropriate **Signal X Firmware** package for your device.
+- Download the appropriate **Infiltra Firmware** package for your device.

 ### 2️⃣ **Flash the Firmware**
 - Use our **[WebFlasher]()** for a seamless flashing experience.